Project Inspire: Mission

 Training: CEO offers a variety of training sessions by request to any U-M student organization.
 If you would like more information on any of the training sessions below please complete an online request form and a CEO Staff member will reach out to you.

 Funding: CEO encourages Project Inspire grant applications from undergraduate student organizations for outreach projects and activities focused on either information and exposure; talent development; educational enrichment; or leadership development.
-The Project Inspire grant provides up to $500.
+The grant can provide up to $500 for individual student organizations.
+Student organizations who successfully complete two of the five training sessions currently offered through CEO can be awarded funding up to $1,200.
+Upon successful completion of the training series, an organization is considered eligible for the maximum amount within a two-year time frame.
 The grants are offered on a rolling basis until all funds are awarded for the academic year.

 Training Sessions Offered and Learning Outcomes: